-SRC represents student concerns by sitting on over 20 different administrative councils.
+SRC represents the Student Body by sitting on over 20 different administrative councils.
 University Leaders attend these councils to discuss and make decisions that affect BYU-Idaho.
-SRC Council Representatives that sit on each council ask questions and bring a student perspective to ensure all decisions are made in the best interests of the Student Body.
+SRC Representatives that sit on each council ask questions and bring a student perspective to ensure all decisions are made in the best interests of the Student Body.

-Currently the SRC sits and represents students on the following councils.
+Currently the SRC sits on the following councils.
 If you have any input that you feel would benefit students if shared in one of these councils, please let us know by emailing us at email@example.com.

 The council operates under the guidance of President's Council and provides direction according to established university policies.
 The council may also review, provide input on, and develop communication policy for the entire campus.